 Ms. Richter asked if Mr. Therriault was still planning pollinator gardens throughout the City.
-Mr. Therriault said not actively, he supports neighborhoods if they approach him asking for help.
-Ms. Richter explained that the former Findings building property was razed in 2024.
-There was nothing there; it was reseeded and there were three trees on the whole lot.
-She said it would be wonderful to have some pollinator gardens instead of entirely lawn.
-Discussion ensued about the location and surroundings.
+Mr. 318 319 Therriault said not actively, he supports neighborhoods if they approach him asking for help.
+Ms. 320 Richter explained that the former Findings building property was razed in 2024.
+There was 321 nothing there; it was reseeded and there were three trees on the whole lot.
+She said it would be 322 wonderful to have some pollinator gardens instead of entirely lawn.
+Discussion ensued about the 323 location and surroundings.
 Vice Chair Williams noted that some of the street trees the Commission advocated for would be planted on the Findings property.
-He also thought the Community Gardeners would have some raised (due to toxic soils) plots there.
+He also thought the 324 325 Community Gardeners would have some raised (due to toxic soils) plots there.
 Ms. Richter said the property was large enough to accommodate all of the aforementioned uses.

-Mr. Bergman mentioned visiting Airport Director, David Hickling, who expressed frustration that although the Environmental Impact Report prepared by McFarland Johnson after its Environmental Survey in Fall 2024 adopted a broad view of the Environmental Impact of a wildlife control fence, one reviewer from NH Fish & Game recommended a narrower view that would require placing the fence along Airport Road, which Mr. Hickling, this Commission, and the public did not want.
-Mr. Hickling was awaiting a decision but had not yet received one.
-Now, Mr. Bergman said the intent was to advocate a two-phase project, in which Phase 1 would be planning, engineering, and design and Phase 2 would be construction, hopefully in a single year but it could take two.
-Mr. Hickling reiterated that if forced to put the fence along Airport Road and enclose the wetland within the fence, he would cancel the fence project entirely as it would negate the purpose of keeping wildlife away from the runway.
-Vice Chair Williams noted there was a lot going on at the Department of Transportation.
-Mr. Bergman said in the end it would be mostly federal funds, but Mr. Hickling was not particularly concerned about the funding sources.
-Vice Chair Williams said the Federal Aviation Administration is interesting because it is ultimately paid for by the Commercial Airline Tax, which is a different source of money.
+Mr. Bergman mentioned visiting Airport Director, David Hickling, who was frustrated because 328 329 the Environmental Impact Report was completed after the Environmental Survey in fall 2024 by 330 McFarland Johnson; however, there was one person from NH Fish & Game urging a broader view of environmental impact in this case and pushing for the fence along Airport Road, which 331 Mr. Hickling, the Commission, and the public did not want.
+Mr. Hickling was awaiting this 332 333 decision and never received one.
+Now, Mr. Bergman said the intent was to advocate a two-phase project, in which Phase 1 would be planning, engineering, and design and Phase 2 would be 334 construction, hopefully in a single year but it could take two.
+Mr. Hickling reiterated that if 335 forced to put the fence along Airport Road and enclose the wetland within the fence, he would 336 cancel the fence project entirely as it would negate the purpose of keeping wildlife away from 337 the runway.
+Vice Chair Williams noted there was a lot going on at the Department of 338 Transportation.
+Mr. Bergman said in the end it would be mostly federal funds, and Mr. Hickling 339 340 was not particularly concerned about the buying sources.
+Vice Chair Williams said the Federal Aviation Administration is interesting because it is ultimately paid for by the Commercial 341

-5) Discussion Items: A) Master Plan Update
+5) Discussion Items:

+A) Master Plan Update